7 FAQs on Mortgage Interest Deduction while Computing Taxable Income

 - loan for any other purpose like buying furniture or other assets for house .
 But the loan must be secured by the residence.

-3. What is the meaning of house for mortgage interest deduction purpose?
+3. What is the meaning of house ?

-The meaning of house for the purpose of interest deduction under section 163 of Internal Revenue Code. includes house, condominium, cooperative, mobile home, boat, recreational vehicle or similar property that has sleeping, cooking and toilet facilities
+The meaning of house for the purpose of deduction of home loan interest under section 163 of Internal Revenue Code. includes house, condominium, cooperative, mobile home, boat, recreational vehicle or similar property that has sleeping, cooking and toilet facilities

-4. Who can claim deduction for mortgage interest ?
+4. Who can claim exclusion for home loan interest ?

 Only the individual who borrows the loan and obligated to pay the debt can claim deduction of mortgage interest .
 However if you or your spouse jointly took loan , then both of you can claim the deduction for interest.
 Readers should also note the Treas.
 Reg.
 Sec.
 1.163-1(b), that mortgage interest that is paid by a taxpayer who is the (legal or equitable) owner of the property is deductible, even if that taxpayer is not directly liable on the bond or note that is secured by the mortgage.